ton-community/ton-docs/docs/v3/documentation/smart-contracts/tolk/tolk-vs-func/pack-to-from-cells.md

 ## Key features of auto-serialization

-* supports all types: unions, tensors, nullables, generics, atomics, ...
+* Supports all types: unions, tensors, nullables, generics, atomics, ...
-* allows you to specify serialization prefixes (particularly, opcodes)
+* Allows you to specify serialization prefixes (particularly, opcodes)
-* allows you to manage cell references and when to load them
+* Allows you to manage cell references and when to load them
-* lets you control error codes and other behavior
+* Lets you control error codes and other behavior
-* unpacks data from a cell or a slice, mutate it or not
+* Unpacks data from a cell or a slice, mutate it or not
-* packs data to a cell or a builder
+* Packs data to a cell or a builder
-* warns if data potentially exceeds 1023 bits
+* Warns if data potentially exceeds 1023 bits
-* more efficient than manual serialization
+* More efficient than manual serialization

 ## List of supported types and how they are serialized